THUNLP-MT/TG-Reading-List/README.md

 # Text Generation Reading List
-This is a text generation reading list maintain by the Tsinghua Natural Language Processing Group.
+This is a text generation reading list maintained by the Tsinghua Natural Language Processing Group.

 We will keep adding papers and improving the list.
 Any suggestions are welcome!